 2020 has shown that distance learning is becoming a new normal.
 Statistics show that during the coronavirus, the demand for virtual classrooms and interactive whiteboards has doubled.
 Of course, the process of distance learning has technical bottlenecks and a lack of live interaction.
 Not everyone loves it, but the future is happening now, and we’ll get used to it.
 New trends set new challenges:

 - educational institutions must capture and correspond to them

 - web studios must formulate a clear and profitable proposal for the development of products for distance learning

 We specialize in Drupal development, and this CMS meets the needs of many specific areas and businesses.
 In this article, we will talk about the technical side of this hot topic.
-We're going to list the basic set of eLearning site features and ways to implement it on Drupal.
+We're going to list the basic set of eLearning site features and ways to implement them on Drupal.

 What is distance learning based on?

 At least in general terms, we need to present three concepts: LMS (Learning Management System), e-learning standard, and LRS (Learning Record Store).

 LMS is a substitute for the classroom, curriculum, textbooks, class book, record book, and everything else in the offline learning world.
 The system stores training aids and information about what students have already studied, and what results in education they showed.
 For instance, the popular platform Moodle is an example of LMS.
 However, people still have to create training documents for uploading to the LMS.
 There are different e-learning standards appropriate for different use cases, and your educational content had better be created according to one of the standards.